mmpadget/swift-3-workshop/README.md

 In our case, the value is nil because we never assigned it to a specific value.
 Lets change that.

-beteen the declaration of `var surveyAnswer: String?` and our `if` statement, lets assign a value to surveyAnswer:
+between the declaration of `var surveyAnswer: String?` and our `if` statement, lets assign a value to surveyAnswer:
 ```swift
 surveyAnswer = "This was so much fun!!!"
 ```